ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 You can disable plugins in _webpack.config.prod.js_ to remove production optimizations for testing purposes.

 ### npx Testing
-[`npx`](https://www.npmjs.com/package/npx) is a useful CLI utitlity bundled with NodeJS that allows users to run npm packages globally but without having to install them.
+[`npx`](https://www.npmjs.com/package/npx) is a useful CLI utility bundled with NodeJS that allows users to run npm packages globally but without having to install them.

 ```sh
 % npx http-server